Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 - **Key Result 2.2.4:** Implement security features, including user authentication and data encryption.
 - **Key Result 2.2.5:** Ensure GDPR compliance for data handling and user privacy.

 ### 2.3.
-Objective 3: Provide comprehensive user education and support features.
+Objective 3: Provide comprehensive user education and support features

 - **Key Result 2.3.1:** Develop an in-app tutorial or onboarding guide for new users.
 - **Key Result 2.3.2:** Create a help center with FAQs, user guides, and video tutorials.